IHE/RAD.IRA/input/pagecontent/rad-x2.md

 ##### 2:3.X2.4.2.3 Expected Actions

 The Subscriber will find the duration of the websocket lease in the `hub.lease_seconds` attribute of this message.
 When the lease expires, the Manager may drop the connection.
-It is the responsibility of the Subscriber to renew the subscription as needed before it expires using Subscribe Reporting Session [RAD-X1].
+It is the responsibility of the Subscriber to renew the subscription as needed before it expires using Subscribe to Reporting Session [RAD-X1].

 ### 2:3.X2.5 Security Considerations